Chestnut-breasted mannikin

 The chestnut-breasted mannikin (Lonchura castaneothorax), also known as the chestnut-breasted munia or bully bird (in Australia), is a small brown-backed munia with a black face and greyish crown and nape.
 It has a broad ferruginous breast bar above a white belly.
-The species is found in Australia, New Caledonia, Indonesia, and Papua New Guinea.
-This species has also been introduced to French Polynesia.
+The species' natural range includes Australia, Indonesia, and Papua New Guinea.
+It has also been introduced to French Polynesia and New Caledonia.

 Subspecies and location

 The chestnut-breasted mannikin has a total of six subspecies and seven forms.
 The subspecies are as follows: